 Your most favorite@

 We composed a list with your favorites.
-These are a selection of the most popular newsletter posts, blog posts, publications you searched via our plinklet resolver and popular research guides, library specials and databases.
+These are a selection of the most popular newsletter posts, blog posts, publications you searched via our plinklet resolver, popular research guides, library specials, facebook themes and databases.

 If you subscribe to alerts via our alert service, we will notify you on the new acquisitions on topics of your interest.
 These new titles can be books, book chapters, journals and journal articles, either in print or electronic.